Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 - Physical function keys (Dell brought them back)

-Premium alternative: MacBook Air M5 (18 hrs) for Apple ecosystem users
+Premium alternative: MacBook Air M5 (Apple-rated up to 18 hrs) for Apple ecosystem users

 Rugged option: If your field work involves extreme conditions (construction sites, outdoor weather), consider semi-rugged models like Panasonic Toughbook, Dell Latitude Rugged, or Getac B360.